 Texture Shock Is the Most Common Trigger

 Pine pellets feel larger and firmer than clay or fine plant litters.
 Some cats hesitate because they do not like the new surface under their paws.
 That does not mean they can never adapt.
 It means you may need to return to a mixed litter stage and rebuild confidence gradually.
+If you want to understand why pine feels different at a material level, our science explainer covers the pellet structure and breakdown process.

 Box Design Can Make the Problem Worse